 Yet despite its considerable influence, Dummett's interpretation faces a serious and quite straightforward obstacle.
-This is the simple fact that in both of Frege's two most sustained presentations of the foundations of his logic-his 1879 Begriffsschrift and the first (1893) volume of his Grundgesetze der Arithmetik4-Frege explicitly includes among his "primitive signs [Urzeichen]" notation not just for the expression of semantic content, but also for the expression of the acts of judgment, assertion, inference, and definition.
-In fact, Frege makes use of the very same signs for the expression of the very same acts in both the earlier and the later works.
-This would seem to imply, then, that Frege means to accord a much more fundamental status to these pragmatical notions than Dummett's reading suggests.
+This is the simple fact that in both of Frege's two most sustained presentations of the foundations of his logic-his 1879 Begriffsschrift and the first (1893) volume of his Grundgesetze der Arithmetik4-Frege explicitly includes among his "primitive signs [Urzeichen]" notation not just for the expression of semantic content, but also for the expression of the very same signs for the expression of the very same signs for the expression of the very same acts in both the earlier and the later works.6 This would seem to imply, then, that Frege means to accord a much more fundamental status to these pragmatical notions than Dummett's reading suggests.

 Dummett's own treatment of this simple fact is unsatisfying.
-Though he acknowledges that "Frege indeed tried to bring in" pragmatical considerations through his "theory of assertion", Dummett claims that these are brought in only "afterwards" and so "too late", which Dummett takes to show that Frege fails to recognize that the very notion of semantic content "is not given in advance of our going in for the activity of asserting".
-A closer look at the Begriffsschrift and the Grundgesetze, however, gives precisely the opposite impression, as the notions of acts of judgment and assertion are introduced at one and the same time-indeed, in the very same sections-as the notion of judgeable content itself.
+Though he acknowledges that "Frege indeed tried to bring in" pragmatical considerations through his "theory of assertion", Dummett claims that these are brought in only "afterwards" and so "too late", which Dummett takes to show that Frege fails to recognize that the very notion of semantic content "is not given in advance of our going in for the activity of asserting".7 A closer look at the Begriffsschrift and the Grundgesetze, however, gives precisely the opposite impression, as the notions of acts of judgment and assertion are introduced at one and the same time-indeed, in the very same sections-as the notion of judgeable content itself.8

 It is with good reason, therefore, that Dummett's semantics-first, or "semanticist", interpretation of Frege, as I will call it, has come in for criticism of late, precisely for its failure to take the measure of the intimate link that Frege appears to recognize between the notions of semantical content and certain kinds of mental activity.
 Two of the more sustained criticisms along these lines have been provided by Robert Brandom and Thomas Ricketts.
-Brandom, for example, rightly points out that Frege's increasingly explicit discussion of assertoric force in his later writings at the very least "immunizes Frege somewhat from Dummett's scandalized response" to Frege's introduction of the doctrine of truth-values as Bedeutungen, since, as Brandom also (rightly) points out, the latter aspect of Frege's views "need not be the whole story about sentences" from the logical point of view (emphasis added).
-Ricketts, too, criticizes Dummett for "read[ing] a contemporary view back into Frege" concerning the priority of semantics to pragmatics, one that is "antithetical to Frege's conception of judgment".
-10
+Brandom, for example, rightly points out that Frege's increasingly explicit discussion of assertoric force in his later writings at the very least "immunizes Frege somewhat from Dummett's scandalized response" to Frege's introduction of the doctrine of truth-values as Bedeutungen, since, as Brandom also (rightly) points out, the latter aspect of Frege's views "need not be the whole story about sentences" from the logical point of view (emphasis added).9 Ricketts, too, criticizes Dummett for "read[ing] a contemporary view back into Frege's conception of judgment".10